stolostron/managedcluster-import-controller/docs/detatch_managed_cluster.md

-# Detatching a managed cluster from Multicloud Manager
+# Detatching a managed cluster

 ## User action

-### Remove ClusterRegistry Cluster for the managed cluster
+### Remove ManagedCluster to detach a cluster

-- `kubectl delete clusterregistry.k8s.io <cluster-name> -n <cluster-namespace>`
+- `kubectl delete managedcluster <cluster-name>`

+#### If cluster is offline

+Deleting an offline (not Available) ManagedCluster is allowed, and it removes all resources on hub without removing anything on the managed cluster.
+To completely cleanup the managed cluster, user can run the [self-destruct.sh](https://github.com/open-cluster-management/endpoint-operator/blob/master/hack/self-destruct.sh) script on managedcluster.

-## ClusterController action
+## ManagedCluster Import Controller action

-### ClusterRegistry Cluster Controller
+###  ManagedCluster Import Controller

-- ClusterRegistry Cluster deletion triggers `Reconcile()` in `pkg/controllers/clusterregistry/cluster_controller.go`.
+- ManagedCluster deletion triggers `Reconcile()` in [/pkg/controller/managedcluster/managedcluster_controller.go](https://github.com/open-cluster-management/rcm-controller/blob/master/pkg/controller/managedcluster/managedcluster_controller.go).
-- If the cluster is Online the controller will create a Work that creates a Job on the managed cluster to uninstall klusterlet.
+- If the managed cluster is online the controller will wait for klusterlet-addon-controller to remove all addon manifestworks first, and then delete the manifestwork of klusterlet.
-- Once the cluster is Offline the finalizer will be removed from the ClusterRegistry Cluster and the Cluster will be deleted.
+- Once the managed cluster is Offline the finalizer will be removed from the ManagedCluster.
+Then, the ManagedCluster and cluster namespace will be deleted.